How To Become A Pilot

-So, does your child have a passion for flying and does he aspire to become a pilot too?
-Here is the basic know-how of what it takes for your child to realise these dreams.
+So, does your child have a passion for flying and wonders how to become an airline pilot?
+Here is some important information on how to become a pilot and what it takes for your child to realise these dreams.

 To obtain a PPL and a CPL, one can apply to an aviation training centre recognised by the Director General of Civil Aviation (DGCA) in India.

-First, one must obtain a PPL for which he must be a minimum of 16 years of age.
+To obtain a PPL, the candidate should be at least 16 years old.
 The licence can be acquired once he has 60 hours of flying experience, which must include 20 hours of dual flying.
 Apart from this, he must also clear theory exams at the end of the training.
-Subjects include air regulations, aviation meteorology, air navigation, aircraft engines and seamanship.
+The subjects covered include air regulations, aviation meteorology, air navigation, aircraft engines and seamanship.

-Next, one is required to obtain a CPL for which she must be a minimum of 18 years of age.
-She must acquire 250 hours of flight experience during the training, which includes the 60 hours accumulated while obtaining her PPL.
+To obtain a CPL the candidate should be at least 18 years old.
+She must acquire 250 hours of flight experience during the training, which includes 60 hours accumulated while obtaining her PPL.
 The 250 hours must also include dual flying (20 hours), solo flying (150 hours), cross-country flying (25 hours) and height flying.
-She then needs to clear the theory exams for subjects that include air regulations, aviation meteorology, air navigation, aircraft engines, cockpit resource management and map projections to name a few.
+She then needs to clear theory exams for subjects including air regulations, aviation meteorology, air navigation, aircraft engines, cockpit resource management and map projections to name a few.
 The training and flying hours must also involve exposure to a range of various airplanes like two-seater planes or twin-engine planes.

 Some airlines even demand training in simulators of Airbus 320 and Boeing 737.
 This could cost an additional 30 lakhs.
 One is required to undergo routine flying tests and medical check-ups to keep the CPL valid.
 The flying tests may vary depending on the type of planes that one pilots.